 Photo by Ian Turnell on Pexels.com

 This blog has become an intimate part of my life.
-I began writing it in 2011 as part of a class on Educational Technology (which is already so outdated).
-We had to explore different blog platforms, choose one, and just write a quick introductory “hello”.
+I began writing it in 2011 as part of a class on Educational Technology.
+The assignment was to explore different blog platforms, choose one, write a quick introductory “hello”, and post.

 This blog has been my therapist, my keeper of grudges, and my platform for voicing so much of what I experienced within my little Jewish world.

 Communicating with you has also allowed me to meet new people who are committed to our Jewish tradition, and it has been a blessing.

 As much as I value writing about the potential for Jewish learning and practices to really change people from the inside out, it is quite another thing entirely to experience it.
 I believe people want a deeper connection to learning, one that is immediately relevant for their lives and provides meaning.

 Inner Judaism is a platform that enables me to teach in an experiential and spiritual way, was launched during the Pandemic.
 Please visit and you’ll see what I mean.